hacker-3342/Kill-Temp-All/README.md

 ## Error reporting
 If you encounter an error on the program, it would be greatly appreciated for you to write a bug report here: [Repository's Issue Page](https://github.com/hacker-3342/Kill-Temp-All/issues).

+Before writing a bug report, make sure you're on the newest version.

 ## Recommendations
 If you have a recommendation to make the application better, I encourage you to write an email to <hectoruru@outlook.es>.
 Thank You!